sgheidi/TetrisFriends/README.md

 - Down key: downward acceleration

+- 'Space' key: 'hard' drops a piece, dropping it instantly

-- Speed & score increases with each line clear!
+- ***Speed & score increases with each line clear!***

 ## Other notes